 boxfile.yml tells Nanobox to create a publicly accessible web component when deployed to production.
 This is where your app will actually run.

-web.craft: start: php-server network_dirs: data.storage: - craft/storage log_watch: craft[error]: craft/storage/runtime/logs/craft.log craft[stacktrace]: craft/storage/runtime/logs/phperrors.log
+web.craft: start: php: start-php apache: start-apache network_dirs: data.storage: - craft/storage log_watch: craft[error]: craft/storage/runtime/logs/craft.log craft[stacktrace]: craft/storage/runtime/logs/phperrors.log

 This config does the following: